-Maybe it will just be a small EMP event and the utilities will be up within a few hours.
-Or maybe it will be such a catastrophic event that literally every electronic device on the planet will get fried.
+Maybe it will just be a small EMP event, and the utilities will be up within a few hours.
+Or perhaps it will be such a catastrophic event that every electronic device on the planet will get fried.

 As a survivalist, you should always hope for the best but prepare for the worst.
-Assume that all electronic devices could be destroyed by EMP.
+Assume that EMP could destroy all electronic devices.
 Protect critical devices in a Faraday cage.

 3. Stockpile Supplies

 Our entire food production and distribution system relies on the grid.
 Likewise, our utilities – including water – rely on the grid.